BMARC: Financial collapse

 On 4 February 1992, after owing £50 million, Astra went into receivership.
 In Britain, it also owned the pyrotechnics company Haley & Weller (who made grenades).
 After the financial collapse of Astra Holdings, in April 1992 BMARC was bought by British Aerospace, briefly becoming part of Royal Ordnance.
 The company closed the Grantham site later in 1992, and the site was sold in 1994.

+Visits

+The site was visited on Tuesday 26 January 1943 by the Minister of Supply, Sir Andrew Duncan.
+On Sunday 7 September 1941 the Band of the Royal Air Force College gave a concert in the BMARC social hall.

 Royal Navy use

 Ships using the 20 mm weapons are the Type 22 frigate, the Type 42 destroyer, the Fort Victoria-class replenishment oiler, the Fort Rosalie-class replenishment ship, the River-class patrol vessel, the Castle-class patrol vessel, the Fearless-class landing platform dock, HMS Bristol, and RFA Fort Victoria (A387) and HMS Roebuck.

 Current use of the site

 The former site's offices are now home to the Springfield Business Park, with the rest of the factory part developed for housing.
 South Lincolnshire Enterprise Agency was based there.